 How are they propagandizing Americans and American students more specifically?

-Well, I mean, one of the things they've done is they've created what are called Confucius Institutes, and those institutes are on college campuses all around the world, and they are basically Chinese propaganda centers, and they're also Chinese recruitment centers.
+Well, I mean, one of the things they've done is they've created what are called Confucius Institutes.

 They also monitor the students that they send overseas, and they keep track of their families back home.

-Uh, and a lot of these folks find themselves pretty heavily coerced by the Chinese government.
+And a lot of these folks find themselves pretty heavily coerced by the Chinese government.

 I mean, this is a system that police use over there where they can pick you up off the street, hold you for up to six months, not tell your family, not tell your lawyer.

-Um what if they decide to pull their money out, sir?
+What if they decide to pull their money out, sir?

-Um what about their military buildup?
+What about their military buildup?

 That scares me.

-Well, I think we have to be very concerned, uh, and let me draw a distinction.
+Well, I think we have to be very concerned.

-They are consciously designing it to be able to fight the American military, so they're putting a lot of time and money into anti-ship missiles, for example, to go after our our uh nuclear powered aircraft carriers.
+So they're putting a lot of time and money into anti-ship missiles, for example, to go after our nuclear-powered aircraft carriers.

-They uh have built an entire system of fortifications along the South China Sea designed to force us further and further out and away from the Chinese coast.
+They have built an entire system of fortifications along the South China Sea designed to force us further and further out and away from the Chinese coast.

 So they're very formidable just in straight military activity.